jafaryor/knowledge-base/Computer Science/principles.md

             }
         }
     ```

+    The DIP reduces the number of dependencies among modules.
+It provides a layer of abstraction between lower and higher classes, allowing for changes in the lower class without making changes in the higher class.

 ### KISS (Keep it simple, stupid)
 The KISS principle states that most systems work best if they are kept simple rather than made complex; therefore simplicity should be a key goal in design and unnecessary complexity should be avoided.